theapparel/front-end-test/README.md

 ## Final Notes

 Please use **REAL** email addresses that you control when testing.
 If you need more than one, you use `+` in it. e.g. `myemail+2@gmail.com`.

-The submitted phone number must adhere to the E.164 standard (`+17895551234`).
-You don't need to support other formats in the UI.

 If you have any questions or something in the API is not working as expected, feel free to consult us via email.